List of Marvel Comics characters: D: Death (First Horseman of Apocalypse)

-Powers and abilities
+Powers and abilities of Death

-Death is an Omega-level mutant with the ability to produce a disintegrating mist in a directed blast from his eyes that reduces living creatures to ash, known as the "Eyes of Death".
-While he is resistant to his own powers, he is not immune and can be stunned or hurt by them if the mist is reflected back at him with a mirrored surface.
+Apocalypse's son is an Omega-level mutant with the ability to produce a disintegrating mist in a directed blast from his eyes that reduces living creatures to ash, known as the "Eyes of Death".
+While he is resistant to his own powers, he is not immune and can be stunned or hurt by them if the mist is reflected at him.
 He wears a helmet shaped like a jackal's head (evoking the ancient Egyptian god Anubis) that appears to regulate his powers.

-Death can also detect the lifeforce of others and is very long-lived, having been alive for thousands of years.
+Death can also detect the life force of others and is very long-lived, having been alive for thousands of years.

-Though he normally uses a scythe in combat, Death wielded the sword known as the Black Bone of Amduat during the X of Swords tournament.
+Though he normally uses a scythe in combat, Death wielded a sword known as the Black Bone of Amduat during the X of Swords tournament.
 It was destroyed in his duel with Storm.